goharbor/harbor/docs/compile_guide.md

       $ make clean -e VERSIONTAG=[TAG]

    ```
    note**: If commit new code to github, the git commit TAG will change.
-Better use this commond clean previous images and files with specific TAG.
+Better use this command clean previous images and files for specific TAG.

 #### By default DEVFLAG=true, if you want to release new version of Harbor, should setting the flag to false.